VirologyCharite/gb2seq/README.md

 * `annotate-genome.py` - prints a JSON object containing details of all features of an unannotated genome (found via alignment with a reference genome).
-* `compare-genomes.py` - prints differences between two genomes, based on an alignment of each to an annotated reference.
-Use `--verbose 1` (or `2`) to see additional output.
+* `compare-genomes.py` - prints differences between pairs of genomes, based on an alignment of each to an annotated reference.
+Use `--verbose 1` (or `2` or `3`) to see additional output.
 * `describe-feature.py` - print information about a given feature or features.
 * `describe-genome.py` - extract nucleotide and/or amino acid sequences for